 The organs most affected by sarcoidosis are the lungs.
-Enlarged lymph nodes at the place where the lungs meet the heart or to the right of the windpipe (trachea) may be seen on a chest x-ray.
+Enlarged lymph nodes at the place where the lungs meet the heart or next to the sides of the windpipe (trachea) may be seen on a chest x-ray.
 Sarcoidosis causes inflammation in the lungs that may eventually lead to scarring and the formation of cysts.
 Fortunately, such progressive scarring occurs infrequently.
 Occasionally, the fungus Aspergillus can settle in (colonize) the lung cysts, grow, and cause bleeding.
 Breathing can become difficult.
 Severe involvement of the lung by sarcoidosis can eventually strain the right side of the heart, causing right-sided heart failure (cor pulmonale Cor Pulmonale Cor pulmonale is enlargement and thickening of the ventricle on the right side of the heart resulting from an underlying lung disorder that causes pulmonary hypertension (high pressures in the... read more ).

 The skin is frequently affected by sarcoidosis.
 Sarcoidosis often starts as a rash with raised, tender, red lumps, usually on the shins (erythema nodosum Erythema Nodosum Erythema nodosum is a form of panniculitis (inflammation of the fat layer beneath the skin) that produces tender red or violet bumps (nodules) under the skin, most often over the shins but occasionally... read more ), often accompanied by a fever and joint pain.
 The rash tends to resolve within 3 to 6 months but may recur.
-It is less common in American blacks.
+It is less common in Black Americans of African descent.
 Common skin lesions in sarcoidosis include little bumps (called papules) and larger bumps (called nodules).
 Prolonged sarcoidosis may lead to the formation of flat patches, raised patches (plaques), or plaques that discolor the nose, cheeks, lips, and ears (lupus pernio).
 Skin patches may be darker or lighter than surrounding skin.
-Lupus pernio is most common in black Americans and people of Puerto Rican descent.
+Lupus pernio is most common in Black people.
 People with lupus pernio may also develop granulomas in the nasal passage that cause symptoms similar to those of sinusitis Sinusitis Sinusitis is inflammation of the sinuses, most commonly caused by a viral or bacterial infection or by an allergy.
 Some of the most common symptoms of sinusitis are pain, tenderness, nasal congestion... read more .